ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 - A further Easy multiplier of **0.985x** has been added, in addition to the global nerf described above.
 - A new Hard Rock multiplier of **1.05x** has been added, as a way to rebalance the changes found within accuracy pp.
 - Difficulty pp has been adjusted to hugely nerf previously overweighted low-accuracy scores.
-In technical terms, decreasing accuracy now scales by a square value instead of linearly as visualised below.
+In technical terms, difficulty pp scales by the square of the accuracy now instead of linearly, as visualised below.

-The new accuracy scaling formula is shown below:

 ![Accuracy scaling graph](/wiki/shared/news/2022-09-27-changes-to-osu-taiko-star-rating-and-performance-points/difficulty-accuracy-scaling.jpg)